 Here there is a coverage of the filter types that have been employed for different projects.
 Digital, analogue, passive, RF, microwave.
 It is intended as a practical pass through of different design approaches , not a theoretical filter design course.
 See Tools site for filter designs

 The classical LC filters with resistive terminations.
 Can be used to generate IIR prototypes or active filter prototypes.
 Nowadays the inherent loss in filters can be circumvented by incorporating op-amps.
-The toolbox site has a number passive filter design tools.
+The toolbox site has a number of passive filter design tools.